savage-2/pintOS-Project2/report.md

 - #### Data structures

-  #### NO
+  We don't use any special data structures here, the stack of user program has been designed well, all we need to do is implementing the features of this stack.

 - #### Relative Function

   **process.c**

   - process_execute (const char *file_name): get first parameter as name of thread.
   - get_parameter_num(char * file_name): get number of parameters.
   - setup_stack (void **esp, char * file_name): split parameters and push them into stack

 - #### Algorithm & implementation

-  - **Get the name and path of executable**

-  -

   - **The time to pass the argument**

-    After the  the **load()** function has finished in function **start_process()**,      we can write the arguments to the top of stack.
+    After the  the ``load()`` function has finished in function ``start_process()``,   we can write the arguments to the top of stack.

   - **Decode the arguments string**

-    Predefined function **strtok_r** to is used to separate out one argument (a string).
+    After we get the argument number by calling ``get_parameter_num()``.Predefined function ``strtok_r`` to is used to separate out one argument (a string).
+We can this function in ``setup_stack`` .
 The series of  argument strings will be copied to the user stack in preparation for the next step.
 It should be mentioned that the order of characters in string is opposite to the increasing direction of the stack.

   - **Set the value of pointer**

-    After the program has been loaded, the executable's entry pointer eip will be set,as well as the initial stack pointer esp, which will point to the initial stack position by calling function setup_stack.
+    After the program has been loaded, the executable's entry pointer eip will be set,as well as the initial stack pointer esp, which will point to the initial stack position by calling function ``setup_stack``.